How to choose the best CRM for your business

 2. Be specific about your goals

 It’s easy to get caught up in all the advanced features offered by CRMs.
-To think you need advanced automation, call center tracking, or referral tracking before your business actually needs them.
+To think you need advanced sales and marketing automation, follow-up analytics, call center tracking, or referral tracking before your business actually needs them.

 Drill your goals down to the most basic level, ask yourself what achieving that goal entails, and pair the action to CRM features.

 The goal might be to respond to inquiries faster.
 So you start there, and work backward by asking the question “how”.